-(Enrollment limited to 10) The course provides a real life experience of providing mental health counseling services to clients.
-A minimum of 200 hours of field placement gives the student intern an opportunity to learn, apply and sharpen diagnostic, treatment planning and counseling skills under the supervision of a qualified on-site field supervisor and overseen by a Cambridge College internship facilitator.
+Prerequisite: CCP520.
+(Enrollment limited to 10).
+This course provides a real life experience of providing mental health counseling services to clients/students.
+A minimum of 200 hours of field placement (225 for SAC students in school placements) gives the student intern an opportunity to learn, apply and sharpen diagnostic, treatment planning, counseling and consultation skills under the supervision of a qualified on-site field supervisor and overseen by a Cambridge College internship facilitator.
+(Students in SAC placements are also visited three times over the course of 2 sequential semesters by the Cambridge College visiting site supervisor).

-Coursework integrates the practice of mental health counseling from screening through aftercare planning and discharge form treatment, with content areas necessary for aftercare planning and discharge from treatment, with content areas necessary for appropriate client treatment including but not limited to: Diagnosis and application of DSMIV-TR, treatment planning, application of appropriate counseling theories and related clinical interventions, methods and techniques, documentation of progress, referral and collaboration and treatment professionals and families.
-Case presentations, bio-psychosocial histories, progress notes and other relevant documentation of the field placement will be presented in class.
+Coursework integrates the practice of mental health counseling from screening through aftercare planning and discharge from treatment, with content areas necessary for appropriate client/student treatment including but not limited to: review the principles of therapeutic relationships, developing techniques for communicating with and working with families, agencies/systems, and school and community personnel.; the use of supervision; diagnosis and application of DSMIV-TR treatment planning, application of appropriate counseling theories and related clinical interventions, methods and techniques, documentation of progress, referral and collaboration and treatment of treatment professionals and families.
+Case presentations, biopsychosocial histories, progress notes and other relevant documentation of the field placement will be presented in class.
+The diagnosis and treatment of learning and behavioral disorders, when to recommend an educational evaluation, an IEP or a 504 will also be discussed.
+SAC Interns will learn to develop plans for the prevention, treatment and referral of students engaged in legal or illegal substances, school violence, school crises and other situations.
+Students will share experiences with their internship seminar cohort.
 This internship must conform with Massachusetts regulations 262 CMR.